QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Conclusion

-For researchers, these findings suggest that effective RE automation depends more on principled architectural decomposition and explicit interaction protocols than on raw model scale.
-For practitioners, the modular design of QUARE is compatible with lightweight models, its quality-specialized agents map to organizational roles, and its negotiation traces can support regulatory audits.

-As future work, we plan to explore tighter human-in-the-loop integration and apply QUARE to larger-scale industrial settings.
+As future work, we plan to apply QUARE to larger-scale industrial settings.
 In addition, while the current negotiation protocol draws on dialogical principles, the formal argumentation literature offers conflict resolution mechanisms such as value-based argumentation frameworks and abstract argumentation semantics, both largely unexplored in RE.
 Grounding the negotiation protocol in these theories could yield stronger formal guarantees on completeness and admissibility.